my6sense/qwak/README.md

 ## Motivation

-Inspired by various open source libraries, such as Birt and Jasper for Java, I wanted to create aan engine for generating reports.
+Inspired by various open source libraries, such as Birt and Jasper for Java, I wanted to create an engine for generating reports.
 The idea is to define the data set once and then to query it in various ways.
 Using this API, non-developers can describe the data they want to view using the predefined data sets and a simple JSON.

 ## Installation

 npm install kwak;

-var Kwak = require('Kwak');
+var kwak = require('kwak');

 ## API Reference